rubenhm96/cambios-molina/bibliotecas/readme.txt

 = Does this theme support any plugins? =

-cultura includes support for WooCommerce and for Infinite Scroll in Jetpack.
+bibliotecas includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==